-Students who wish to participate in OCE programs must submit detailed proposals in the semester prior to the start of an internship.
+Students who wish to participate in OCE programs must submit a detailed proposal at the start of the semester.
 Written in consultation with the appropriate adviser, the proposal must make clear the student's objectives and qualifications for the internship.
 The proposal must also indicate that there is a sound educational relationship between the intended internship and the student's degree plan.

 Examples of recent OCE internships include: